 A major planned gift is a wonderful way to express appreciation to any organization and help those in the future.
-CSA and AWCCF offer this advice to assist our membership in planned giving, not only to the many programs of CSA, but all the other many opportunities that exist in service to others.
+CSA offers this advice to assist our membership in planned giving, not only to the many programs of CSA, but all the other many opportunities that exist in service to others.

 Note: This information is not intended to be official advice for tax or investment consideration.
 Please contact an attorney, tax professional or planner to help you with your planned giving.
 CSA can offer assistance with names of qualified financial advisors by contacting our office.

 The Future of CSA

 The need for a strong CSA is great!
 As awareness increases, the needs of CSA increase and resources are needed to assure patient representation in Washington DC and with the medical community.
-The prevalence of celiac disease is one in 130*, however, diagnosis is one in 4,700.
-Only three percent of celiacs are diagnosed.
-The Foundation will continue to benefit the members of CSA as long as donors are motivated to support it.
-Members may wish to have the Foundation serve their interests now or in the future, to perpetuate the memory of departed ones in ways which would be impossible on an individual basis.
-A gift of any level, combined with similar amounts from many other donors, enables the Foundation to maximize the potential benefit to the membership of CSA.
+The prevalence of celiac disease is one in 141, however, diagnosis is less than 20 percent.
+A gift of any level, combined other donations, enables programming to maximize the benefit to the membership of CSA.

 Nature of contributions

-Funds received by the Foundation fall into two categories, namely designated/non-discretionary gifts or non-designated/discretionary gifts.
+Funds fall into two categories, namely designated/non-discretionary gifts or non-designated/discretionary gifts.
 The donor determines into which category they wish to place their gift.
 The Foundation, which is legally bound to abide by the donor’s designation, will then disburse the donations accordingly.
 All actions of the Foundation are governed by its Articles of Incorporation.
 The Board of Directors must adhere to the wishes of the Donor for all designated gifts.
-All gifts to the Foundation are based on the motto of “Celiacs Helping Celiacs” as demonstrated by the work of CSA.
 Donations will improve and/or expand information and research about gluten-related conditions and treatments.